 The preparation of the condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Significant estimates and assumptions made in the accompanying condensed consolidated financial statements include, but are not limited to the fair value of the Company's investment in Intelgenx Technologies Corp. ("IntelGenx"), securities carried at fair value, contingent consideration liability-related parties, in-process research and development assets ("IPRD") and noncontrolling interests recognized in acquisitions, the valuation of share-based awards, and accruals for research and development costs.
+Significant estimates and assumptions made in the accompanying condensed consolidated financial statements include, but are not limited to the fair value of the Company's investment in Intelgenx Technologies Corp. ("IntelGenx"), the fair value of convertible notes receivable - related party, securities carried at fair value, contingent consideration liability-related parties, in-process research and development assets ("IPRD") and noncontrolling interests recognized in acquisitions, the valuation of share-based awards, and accruals for research and development costs.